soggybag/front-end-React/06-react-router/README.md

 Once you've finished the tutorial try implementing react router on your own with these challenges.

 - Make a multi-page site.
 This can be simple with static content.
+- Make a milti-page site using Router where the pages are made up of the previous React tutorial projects and challenges.
+- Use Router and React to mock up your product class project.
+- After finishing any of the above challenges.
+Add a navigation bar that shows active links.